joakimpugesgaard/PyScatter/README.md

 It can visualize complicated beam profiles and their multipolar content and calculate light-matter interactions using Generalized Lorentz-Mie Theory.
 With this formalism, the resulting electric fields from scattering and absorption processes can be displayed along with cross-sections.
 Finally, it extends the T-matrix based software "treams" to work with the complex focused beams defined with PyScatter.
 This allows a user to apply the illuminatio from PyScatter with the more complex scatterer configurations available with treams.

-The full documentation can be read here: https://joakimpugesgaard.github.io/PyScatter/documentationindex.html
+The full documentation can be read here: https://joakimpugesgaard.github.io/PyScatter/index.html

-The theoretical foundation can be read here: https://joakimpugesgaard.github.io/PyScatter/theoryindex.html

 ## Installation
 ```bash